OWASP/owasp-mastg/Document/0x04a-Android.md

 ### Components

-Android Application are composed by several components:
+Android Applications are composed by several components:

+#### Intents

+An *Intent* is a messaging object that can be used to request an action from another app component.

 #### Activities

 Activities are the visible components of any application.
 They are the application GUI, that allow the user to interact with it.

 .....

+#### Fragments

+A Fragment represents a behavior or a portion of user interface in an Activity.

 #### Broadcast Receivers